ChrisH2727/Milestone-3/README.md

 <h1>7.
 Acknowledgements </h1>

-- To my mentor **Precious Ljege** for help in understanding security requirements
+- To my mentor **Precious Ljege** for help in understanding security requirements and README.MD/TEST.MD document requirements

 - To all the staff Code Institute providing **Tutor Assistance**